sammy00/mastering-bitcoin-2ed/chapter07/README.md

 ### Relative Timelocks

 - **WHY**: `nLocktime` and `CLTV` are both **absolute timelocks** in that they specify an absolute point in time
-- **HOW**: Relative timelocks doesn't start counting until the funding UTXO is recor‐ ded on the blockchain
+- **HOW**: Relative timelocks doesn't start counting until the funding UTXO is recorded on the blockchain
   - The transaction-level relative timelock is implemented as a consensus rule on the value of 4-byte `nSequence` field set in every transaction input
   - Script-level relative timelocks are implemented with the `CHECKSEQUENCEVERIFY` (CSV) opcode